 Expense Direct Expenses Indirect Expenses

 Casualty Loss

 Deductible Mortgage Interest

 Real Estate Taxes

 Excess Mortgage Interest

 Excess Real Estate Taxes

-Insurance (e.g., mortgage insurance, property insurance)
+Insurance (e.g. mortgage insurance, property insurance)

 Rent

 Repairs and maintenance

 Business Use of Home - Expenses

 Utilities

 Other expenses (for example, cleaning & lawn care services, telephone and cable)

-Business owners should be mindful not to enter expenses twice.
-If you list certain expenses like utilities or rent related to your home office or business use of the home, do not enter those expenses again when completing the Schedule C - Business Expenses section of the software.
+Business owners should be mindful that if you choose to enter certain expenses like utilities and repairs under home office, you will not enter those expenses again when you see those categories listed separately as itemized deductions.

 In this next section, Excesses and Carryovers, you will only enter information if it applies to your situation.